digidem/digital-democracy.org/_posts/blog/2013-09-25-haiti-commitment-featured-at-clinton-global-initiative.md

 - fielded more than 13,000 calls through the 572 Call Center (link to blog about that) & connected more than 800 survivors with services
 - short description of number of files in the database

-Watch the video of this morning's session [here]. (http://new.livestream.com/CGI/CGI2013/videos/30820637)
+Watch the video of this morning's session [here.](http://new.livestream.com/CGI/CGI2013/videos/30820637)

 Stay tuned for the official release of our full report on Dd's Haiti program.